June 2, 2023

 Buyers Guides CPU Coolers

-Best CPU Coolers for the Intel Core i5 13600K
+Best CPU Coolers for the Intel Core i5-13600K

 Introduction

-In this article we’ll be answering these very questions with a roundup of the best coolers for the 13600K.
-We’ll be breaking down cooler compatibility, which type of cooling is better, along with all of our recommendations for this SKU!
+So what does this mean for consumers looking to pick up a CPU cooler?
+In this article we’ll be answering this very question with a roundup of the best CPU coolers for the 13600K.
+We’ll be breaking down cooler compatibility, which type of cooling is best, along with all of our recommendations.

 1. Deepcool AK500

-DeepCool AK500
+MPI_DeepCool AK500

 Key Specs

-Size may cause restrictions: The AK500 is a pretty chunky cooler, and with the 120mm fan, the size of this tower cooler only increases.
+The AK500 is a pretty chunky cooler, and with the 120mm fan, the size of this tower cooler only increases.
 You’ll want to make sure that you don’t have any clearance issues with RAM and other components before you decide to install the AK500.

 Deepcool’s AK500 is one of the best budget coolers on the market right now offering strong thermal performance with a very competitive price point.
 It isn’t the best looking option you can find, but I’d argue that most consumers with a restrictive budget will definitely want to consider this cooler for a cheaper or mid-range PC.